 Pittsburgh and western Pennsylvania have a long, rich history, so it only makes sense that there are probably a few ghosts still wandering around.
-Abandoned ghost towns, century-old buildings, and old cemeteries play host to a number of Pittsburgh ghost stories, folktales and legends.
+Abandoned ghost towns, century-old buildings, and old cemeteries play host to a number of Pittsburgh ghost stories, folktales, and legends.
 These ghostly tales may very well be hauntingly true, or more likely just flights of fancy.
-We'll let you decide...

 The most interesting story of a real-life Pittsburgh haunted house involves a former Ridge Avenue mansion in the Manchester neighborhood on Pittsburgh's North Side known as the Original Most Haunted House in America.
-The spooky stories which revolve around this house include murder, human experimentation and the supernatural—a ghost story so terrifying it seems almost too good to be true.
-Perhaps, because it is....
+The spooky stories that revolve around this house include murder, human experimentation, and the supernatural—a ghost story so terrifying it seems almost too good to be true.
+Perhaps, because it is.

-The National Aviary, on Pittsburgh's North Side, was built on the site of an old Civil War prison.
+The National Aviary, also on the North Side, was built on the site of an old Civil War prison.
 It is said that the ghosts of the former Confederate prisoners roam through its halls after dark.